Active emergency updates

 • Offers of support

-• Any companies, individuals or organizations that would like to offer support to those impacted by the wildfires can email their offers to [email protected] and [email protected].
+For companies, individuals or organizations wanting to offer support to those impacted by emergency/disaster events, use the Emergency Support Offers Tracker application.

 Emergency alerts